Footnotes by Foot Surgery Expert

 An excisional arthroplasty (joint removal) can be considered as an alternative to fusion.
 This is often useful if a single toe is corrected, in cases where the toe still requires a natural bend, as fusion can make the “toe too straight”

 What are the risks?

 Short term risks include; infection, swelling and DVT (which is rare).
 Initial elevation of the limb in the first 2 weeks reduces swelling significantly.
-Long term risks such as joint pain/stiffness and footwear restriction are also rare and can be improved by early mobilisation of the treated joint.

 What tests should I request?